What Are The Most Overrated Travel Experiences In The World?

-Saying that you’re “doing Everest” sounds impressive doesn’t it?
+Saying that you’re “doing Everest” sounds impressive, doesn’t it?
 However, trekking to Everest base camp is very different from scaling its summit as even at its highest point its only 5000 metres.
-Ascending Everest is of course a rich man’s game, so its entirely understandable that people are lulled into doing this trek thinking it will be the closest they can get to the roof of the world.
+Ascending Everest is, of course, a rich man’s game, so it’s entirely understandable that people are lulled into doing this trek thinking it will be the closest they can get to the roof of the world.

 Nepal’s popularity is in many ways its own downfall for me, although Mustang and Dolpa regions receive a fraction of the visitors the more established trails get and this is where you can find a real Nepalese adventure.

 Ibiza is properly overrated.
 It’s expensive, full of w*****S and it’s toally shit.